 Mentioned below are distances of Rohtang Pass from some of the major towns nearby.

-Rohtang Pass Distance from Shimla: Best way to reach Rohtang Pass from Shimla would be via Sundernagar and Manali.
+The best way to reach Rohtang Pass from Shimla would be via Sundernagar and Manali.
 To get to Sundernagar, you can either travel via Namoli and Barmana; or via Tattapani.
-No matter which route you chose, distance would approximately be around 300 kilometers.
+No matter which route you chose, the distance would approximately be around 300 kilometers.
 It will take you about 6-8 hours to reach Manali from Shimla.

-Rohtang Pass Distance from Chandigarh: Total distance between Chandigarh and Rohtang Top via Kullu and Manali is approximately 360 kilometers.
+The total distance between Chandigarh and Rohtang Top via Kullu and Manali is approximately 360 kilometers.
 Journey time will be about 6-8 hours from Chandigarh to Manali and then 4-5 hours from Manali to Rohtang top.

 Towards Lahaul Valley, Keylong is at a distance of about 65 kilometers from Rohtang Pass top.
 Travel time will be about 2-3 hours depending upon your speed and breaks.

-Rohtang Pass to Kaza Distance: In Spiti valley, Kaza is about 151 kilometers from Rohtang top.
-However this can take an entire day to travel due to extremely bad road conditions, specially between Gramphoo and Batal.
+In Spiti Valley, Kaza is about 151 kilometers from Rohtang top.
+However, this can take an entire day to travel due to extremely bad road conditions, especially between Gramphu and Batal.

 Rohtang Pass Route from Manali